mndvns/debug/README.md

 # Debug

-A simple code inspection tool for development.
+A simple code inspection tool for elixir development.

 ## Usage